rjwut/advent/README.md

 - You're dealing with more than two dimensions.

 These classes solve the problem by concatenating the coordinate values for an element into a string, which is then used as a key under which the data for that element is stored.
 A class which extends `AbstractInfiniteGrid` must provide a storage object which implements a specific interface to store the data.

+These classes use arrays to represent coordinates, which get converted to strings to use as keys.
+(I'll probably change this to use [tuples](https://github.com/tc39/proposal-record-tuple) once that feature is available.)
+In `BooleanInfiniteGrid`, these keys are stored in a `Set`; a key's presence in the `Set` indicates that the value at those coordinates is `true`; otherwise, the value is `false`.
+For `InfiniteGrid`, the elements are stored in a `Map` under those keys.
+You can create your own infinite grid implementation by extending `AbstractInfiniteGrid`.

 ### `boolean-infinite-grid`